mantidproject/mantid/docs/source/concepts/HistogramData.rst

 ``Histogram``
 #############

-Contains a copy-on-write pointer (``cow_ptr``) to the x-data.
+Contains copy-on-write pointers (``cow_ptr``) to the x-data, y-data, and e-data.
 The interface gives access to the data as well as the pointer:

 .. code-block:: c++
   :linenos: